Supercharger (album)

-Supercharger is the fourth studio album by heavy metal band Machine Head.
+Supercharger is the fourth studio album by American heavy metal band Machine Head.
 The release was ill-timed, and, as a result of little promotion, fell far short of the success of The Burning Red, which has sold about 134,000 copies in the US to date.
 Supercharger has sold about 45,000 copies in the US to date, making it a commercial failure.
 It is the band's last release to feature lead guitarist Ahrue Luster.
+The album continues the nu metal style first heard on The Burning Red.

 Album information

-Supercharger was released in October, 2001, just weeks after the 9/11 terrorist attacks.
+Supercharger was released in October 2001, just weeks after the 9/11 terrorist attacks.
 The lead (and only) single "Crashing Around You", was pulled from MTV and rock radio just as soon as it was added despite being the "most added" track in the United States.
 The pull was a result of the metaphorical "crashing" lyric in the song and the burning San Francisco skyline in the video.

 Machine Head's support tour for the album was done without help from their label Roadrunner Records, and after the release of Hellalive to fulfill their contract, led the band to a two-year hiatus from the label's American branch.

-With The Burning Red, the band moved their sound more towards contemporary nu metal trends.
-Supercharger was darker and heavier than The Burning Red, but lacked as much groove metal sound as Burn My Eyes and The More Things Change...
-Two years later, the band would release Through the Ashes of Empires and return to their groove metal roots.

 The album was released in standard and digipak editions, the latter of which contains four previously released bonus tracks.

-Reception

-The album received mixed to negative reviews.

 Track listing

 The bonus track on several editions of Supercharger, "Hole in the Sky", originally appeared on Nativity in Black II.
-The two live tracks on the 18 track digipak were recorded on September 15, 1999 at Webster Hall, Hartford, Connecticut.
+The two live tracks on the 18 track digipak were recorded on September 15, 1999, at Webster Hall, Hartford, Connecticut.
 These live tracks were previously released on the Year of the Dragon EP.